berlincho/RGCN-pytorch/Readme.md

 ### Environment
 - The implementation is supposed to train in the GPU enviornment.
-- We test all of the datasets with RGCN on GeForce RTX 2080 Ti and CPU with 128GB RAM.
+- I test all of the datasets with RGCN on GeForce RTX 2080 Ti and CPU with 128GB RAM.

 ### Dataset:
 - RGCN use AIFB, MUTAG, and BGS as benchmark datasets for semi-supervised node classification.